-- technician has probable cause to believe that a person is under the influence of a drug other than alcohol, any combination of drugs other than alcohol or any combination of alcohol and one or more drugs other than alcohol, that person has a duty to submit to and complete a blood or urine test selected by the drug recognition technician to determine that person's drug concentration.
+- 6-A. Drug impairment assessment.
+If a law enforcement officer certified as a drug recognition technician by the Maine Criminal Justice Academy conducts a drug impairment assessment, the officer's testimony about that assessment is admissible in court as evidence of operating under the influence of intoxicating liquors or drugs.
+If the drug recognition technician has probable cause to believe that a person is under the influence of a specific category of drug other than alcohol, any combination of specific categories of drugs other than alcohol or any combination of alcohol and one or more specific categories of drugs other than alcohol, that person has a duty to submit to and complete a blood or urine test selected by the drug recognition technician to confirm that person's category of drug use and determine its concentration.
 This subsection is effective March 1, 1991.
-This subsection is repealed June 1, 1995. - 10 6-B. Rules.
+This subsection is repealed June 1, 1995. - 6-B. Rules.
 No later than November 1, 1990, the Department of Human Services shall adopt rules regulating sample collection and testing procedures the department finds necessary or desirable to ensure accurate and reliable testing and to protect the privacy of the person providing the sample.
-The rules must include: - A. Standards for determining when a sample is to be reported as negative, based upon standards specific to the type and sensitivity of the test and the drug or category of drug screened;

-- B. A requirement that only a law enforcement officer or law enforcement agency employee of the same sex as the person providing the sample, or a health care practitioner, may observe the giving of a urine sample; - C. A requirement that a urine sample may be collected only within a law enforcement or health care facility; and - D. A requirement that, at the request and expense of the person charged with a violation of section 1312-B, subsection 1, paragraph A, the department shall segregate a portion of the sample collected pursuant to section 1312, subsection 6-A for that person's own testing. - The department may establish rules governing the format in which the test results are reported.
-At the time of adoption, the department shall furnish the joint standing committee of the Legislature having jurisdiction over legal affairs with a copy for review of rules adopted under this subsection. - 7.
+The rules must include: - A. Standards for determining when a sample is to be reported as negative, based upon standards specific to the type and sensitivity of the test and the drug or category of drug screened; - B. A requirement that only a law enforcement officer or law enforcement agency employee of the same sex as the person providing the sample, or a health care practitioner, may observe the giving of a urine sample; - C. A requirement that a urine sample may be collected only within a law enforcement or health care facility; and - D. A requirement that, at the request and expense of the person charged with a violation of section 1312-B, subsection 1, paragraph A, the department shall segregate a portion of the sample collected pursuant to section 1312, subsection 6-A for that person's own testing.

+The department may establish rules governing the format in which the test results are reported.
+At the time of

+- adoption, the department shall furnish the joint standing committee of the Legislature having jurisdiction over legal affairs with a copy for review of rules adopted under this subsection. - 7.
 Liability.
 No physician, physician's assistant, registered nurse, person certified by the Department of Human Services or hospital or other health care provider in the exercise of due care may be liable in damages or otherwise for any act done or omitted to be done in performing the act of collecting or withdrawing specimens of blood at the request of a law enforcement officer pursuant to this section. - 8.
 Evidence.
-The drug concentration or percentage by weight of alcohol in the defendant's blood at the time alleged, as shown by the chemical analysis of his that person's blood or , breath or urine, or by results of a self-contained, breath-alcohol testing apparatus authorized by subsection 6, shall-be is admissible in evidence.
+The drug concentration or percentage by weight of alcohol in the defendant's blood at the time alleged, as shown by the chemical analysis of his that person's blood of, breath or urine, or by results of a self-contained, breath-alcohol testing apparatus authorized by subsection 6, shall be is admissible in evidence.